Paragyrodon

 Paragyrodon is a genus of fungi in the family Paxillaceae.
 It is a monotypic genus, containing the single species Paragyrodon sphaerosporus.
 Paragyrodon was circumscribed by Rolf Singer in 1942.

+Description

+The caps are 4-12 cm wide and a blotchy combination of yellow to brown.
+The stem is 3-7 cm tall and 1.2-3 cm thick; it stains brown.

 Distribution and habitat

 The species is distributed mostly around the Great Lakes Region, however, the species has also been observed further west in Kansas, Iowa and Colorado.
 The species has been associated with the white oak and the gambel oak in Colorado.